PritamMarathe/Banking-System-Application/README.md

 <h3>AcccountsClass:-</h3><br>
  It is a part of a Java program for a bank account management system Application.
 It includes a class called  Acccounts  with several methods for account management.
 Here's a breakdown of the main elements:

-1. User OpenAccount:-
+1. User OpenAccount:- <br>
-   -The open_account method takes user input for full name, initial balance, and security pin to create a new account in the database.
+   -The open_account method takes user input for full name, initial balance, and security pin to create a new account in the database. <br>
    -It checks if the account already exists for the given email and, if not, generates a unique account number and inserts the account details into the database.

-2. For Get Account Number:-
+2. For Get Account Number:-<br>
    -The getAccount_number method retrieves the account number associated with a given email from the database.

-3. For Generate Account Number:-
+3. For Generate Account Number:-<br>
    -The generateAccountNumber method generates a unique account number for a new account by querying the database for the last account number and incrementing it.

-4. Exist Account:-
+4. Exist Account:-<br>
    -The account_exist method checks if an account already exists for the given email in the database.

 The class uses JDBC (Java Database Connectivity) to interact with the database, and it takes a Connection and Scanner object as parameters in the constructor for database connection and user input handling.